hacker65536/terraform-aws-waf/modules/logging_dist_firehose/README.md

 For detailed information on each processor type and parameters, refer to the [AWS Kinesis Firehose documentation](https://docs.aws.amazon.com/firehose/latest/dev/data-transformation.html).

+### Validation Rules

+This module includes several validation rules to help prevent common configuration errors:

+1. **Processor Type Validation**: Only the following processor types are allowed:
+   - `AppendDelimiterToRecord`
+   - `MetadataExtraction`
+   - `RecordDeAggregation`
+   - `Lambda`
+   - `DataFormatConversion`

+2. **Parameter Name Validation**:
+   - For `AppendDelimiterToRecord`, only the `Delimiter` parameter is allowed
+   - For `MetadataExtraction`, only `JsonParsingEngine` and `MetadataExtractionQuery` parameters are allowed

+These validations help catch configuration errors early in the deployment process.

 <!-- BEGIN_TF_DOCS -->
 ## Requirements